Heidenheim vs RB Leipzig

 Heidenheim

 Heidenheim celebrated their inaugural European appearance with a 2-1 victory against Olimpija Ljubljana in the Europa Conference League on Thursday.
-Frank Schmidt’s side took an early lead courtesy of Adrian Beck in the 6th minute but were pegged back 13 minutes from time.
+Frank Schmidt’s side took an early lead courtesy of Adrian Beck [6’] but were pegged back 13 minutes from time.
+Just when it looked like Heidenheim would settle for a draw, Paul Wanner [83’] scored a late goal to hand the German side the historic win.
+‘We reacted well after the equaliser,' Schmidt told reporters.

 With Thursday’s win, Heidenheim recorded back-to-back victories in all competitions, including a 2-0 league victory over Mainz last weekend, placing them in 6th position, one point behind fifth-placed Dortmund.
-FCH will now look to continue this impressive run when they welcome Leipzig this weekend.
+FCH [WWLLW] will now look to continue with this impressive run when they welcome Leipzig this weekend.

 A 4–2–3–1 formation could be seen this weekend, with Marvin Pieringer in attack.
 Meanwhile, Niklas Dorsch is suspended for this clash after receiving a red card against ten-man Mainz.